80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 If you want to do a tasting and order food, you must book ahead of time.
 They do not accept walk-ins for tastings.
 Alternatively, you can order a single glass of wine to enjoy inside or while walking around the property (outdoor seating is for tastings only).

 Not a fan of wine?
 No problem!
-You can still visit the winery and explore the grounds without a reservation or ordering a glass of wine.
+You can still visit the winery and explore the grounds without a reservation — no need to order any wine.

 Tour Jack London’s Abandoned Dream House